p4r4xor/ctf-writeups/picoCTF-2019/Forensics/Investigative-Reversing-0/README.md

 __Solution__

 We're down to the main challenges now!
 Let's do this!
-We're given a binary file and an image, let us first reverse engineer the following code.
+We're given a binary file and an image, let us first reverse the following code using `Ghidra`.

 ```C
 int __cdecl main(int argc, const char **argv, const char **envp)